Gynecologic oncology for uterine cancer

 How often do I get treatment?

-Once you’ve begun your uterine cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks in our Patient Empowered Care® clinic.
+Once you’ve begun your uterine cancer treatment, you’ll meet with our gynecologic cancer team approximately every three to four weeks.
 Each time, you’ll undergo a comprehensive set of blood tests and a physical exam.
-You’ll also see every member of your treatment team, including your dietitian, naturopathic clinician and care manager.
+You’ll also see other members of your treatment team, which may include a dietitian, naturopathic clinician and pain management physician.

 Fertility concerns for younger women